1979 Fiat Spider Restoration

 Replace Fuel Pump

-After ordering a replacement OE type fuel pump online, I spent several hours removing hoses and wires to get to the original one, which is under the cylinder head and buried pretty deep.
-The fuel pump has to be timed with the cams.
+After ordering a replacement O.E. type fuel pump online, I spent several hours removing hoses and wires to get to the original one, which is under the cylinder head and buried pretty deep.

-While I was replacing the fuel pump, I also replaced the metal fuel line that runs from the trunk of the car to the engine compartment, and installed an inline fuel filter.
-Once the O.E. style fuel pump was installed, the Spider ran better than ever.
+While I was replacing the fuel pump, I also replaced the metal fuel line that runs from the gas tank (in trunk) to the engine compartment, as well as an inline fuel filter.

 Fiat Spider Electrical Issues

-Wheel options are limited because of the odd 4x98mm bolt pattern
+Wheel options are limited because of the odd 4x98mm bolt pattern.

-Steel brake lines are an uncommon "bubble-flare" metric size
+Steel brake lines are an uncommon "bubble-flare" metric size.

-Most 1970's cars are unfairly treated because of mandatory emissions devices installed on them
+Most 1970's cars are unfairly treated because of mandatory emissions devices installed on them.

 Related Articles: